dfischer/meteor-boilerplate/README.md

 meteor-boilerplate
 ==================

-A meteor project structure + obvious packages for bootstrapping new meteor projects.
+A meteor best practices project structure + obvious packages for bootstrapping new meteor projects.

 ```
 client/